Clorox Co at Consumer Analyst Group of New York (CAGNY) Virtual

-With that in mind, let's get to key messages.
-First, 18 months ago, we started our IGNITE Strategy implementation with the goals of strengthening our competitive moat and accelerating profitable growth.
-Despite a very dynamic environment, we have made strong progress on our choices and IGNITE continues to position us well for the future.

-Second, the last 10 months has further demonstrated the important role our brands pla

-Clorox Co at Consumer Analyst Group of New York (CAGNY) Virtual Conference (Pre-recorded) Transcript
+Clorox Co at Consumer Analyst Group of New York (CAGNY) Virtual Conference Transcript

 |Access to All Earning Calls and Stock Analysis